s-watanabe-jhod/garpos/README.md

 #### Major change(s)
 * v1.0.1: to set B-spline's knots by time interval (also need to change "Setup.ini" file)
+* v1.0.1: to use Cholesky decomposition (module "sksparse" is needed)

 # Citation